 Using DigiRite with WriteLog in the WW Digi Contest by Don Hill, AA5AU.

-(NOTE: These instructions can also be used for the FT Roundup and ARRL RTTY Roundup.
+The instructions on this page can also be used for the FT Roundup and ARRL RTTY Roundup.
 In Step 3, select “ARRL RTTY Round Up” instead of “World Wide Digi Contest”.
-In addition you will need to change the “Exchange Sequence” in DigiRite settings to “ARRL Rtty Round Up” or similar depending on what version DigiRite you are using.)
+In addition you will need to change the “Exchange Sequence” in DigiRite settings to “ARRL RTTY Round Up” or similar depending on what version DigiRite you are using.

 Read Me File